 To be eligible for a home loan, the applicant must be at least 21 years of age with a regular source of income from employment or self-employment.
 The loan must terminate before or when the applicant turn 65 years of age.
-The applicant should also posses at least 6 months of income proof.
+The applicant should also possess at least 6 months of income proof.

 An Indian citizen who stays abroad for employment/carrying on business or vocation outside India or stays abroad under circumstances indicating an intention for an uncertain duration of stay abroad is a non-resident.
 (Persons posted in U.N. organisations and officials deputed abroad by Central/State Governments and Public Sector undertakings on temporary assignments are also treated as non-temporary assignments are also treated as non-residents).
 Non-resident foreign citizens of Indian origin are treated on par with non- resident Indian citizens (NRIs).